 7.36.2.
-Outdoor exercise and bathroom areas shall only be permitted according to the following conditions: a) Such areas shall only be used between the hours of 7:00 am to 10:00 pm. b) Such areas within the Small Town Character Overlay District shall be buffered to ensure compatibility with surrounding land uses. c) Such areas shall be set back at least 50 feet from the lot line when the adjacent use or zoning is residential. d) Such areas shall be enclosed by a fence at least six (6) feet in height.
+Outdoor exercise and bathroom areas shall only be permitted according to the following conditions: a) Such areas shall only be used between the hours of 7:00 am to 10:00 pm. b) Such areas shall be screened to ensure compatibility with surrounding land uses. c) Such areas shall be set back at least 50 feet from the lot line when the adjacent use or zoning is residential. d) Such areas shall be enclosed by a fence at least six (6) feet in height.